VR-25/acc/README.md

 # All script lines are executed whenever the config is loaded/sourced.
 # This happens regularly while the daemon is running, and at least once per command run.
 # Warning: all files used in one-line scripts must reside somewhere in /data/adb/, just like acc's own data files.
+# One can schedule tasks with the following construct:
+# : sleep profile; at 22:00 "acc -s pc=50 mcc=500 mcv=3900; acc -n 'Switched to night profile'"

 # off_mid (om) #
 # Whether to turn off charging after rebooting or restarting accd, if capacity is within resume_capacity and pause_capacity (default: true).